 Demographic variables provide information about the demographic characteristics of each person from the MEPS HC.
 The characteristics include age, sex, race, ethnicity, marital status, educational attainment, and military service.
 As noted below, some variables have edited and imputed values.
 Most demographic variables on this file were asked during every round of the MEPS interview.
-These variables describe data for Rounds 5, 6, and 7 for Panel 23 (the panel that started in 2018), Rounds 3, 4, and 5 of Panel 24 (the panel that started in 2019); Rounds 1, 2 and 3 of Panel 25 (the panel that started in 2020); and status as of December 31, 2020.
+These variables describe data for Rounds 7, 8, and 9 for Panel 23 (the panel that started in 2018), Rounds 5, 6, and 7 of Panel 24 (the panel that started in 2019); Rounds 3, 4 and 5 of Panel 25 (the panel that started in 2020); Rounds 1, 2 and 3 of Panel 26 (the panel that started in 2021); and status as of December 31, 2021.

-Demographic variables that have variable names that contain '31', '42', or '53' are roundspecific variables.
-As mentioned in Section 2.4 "Variable Naming", third year panel data for Rounds 5, 6, and 7 of Panel 23 are included in the '31'/'42'/'53' sets of variables.
-For example, AGE31X represents the age data relevant to Round 3 of Panel 24 or Round 1 of Panel 25, but for FY20, AGE31X also includes data for Round 6 of Panel 23.
-(This would normally contain Round 5 age, but for FY20 Round 6 values are copied into Round 5.)
-The variable PANEL indicates the panel from which the data were derived.
-A value of 23 indicates Panel 23 data, a value of 24 indicates Panel 24 data, and a value of 25 indicates Panel 25 data.
+Demographic variables that have variable names that contain '31', '42', or '53' are round-specific variables.
+As mentioned in Section 2.4 "Variable Naming", fourth year panel data for Rounds 7, 8, and 9 of Panel 23 and third year panel data for Rounds 5, 6, and 7 for Panel 24 are included in the '31'/'42'/'53' sets of variables.
+For example, AGE31X represents the age data relevant to Round 7 of Panel 23, Round 5 of Panel 24, Round 3 of Panel 25 or Round 1 of Panel 26, The variable PANEL indicates the panel from which the data were derived.
+A value of 23 indicates Panel 23 data, a value of 24 indicates Panel 24 data, a value of 25 indicates Panel 25 data, and a value of 26 indicates Panel 26 data.
 The remaining demographic variables on this file are not round-specific.

-The variables describing demographic status of the person as of December 31, 2020 were developed in two ways.
-First, the age variable (AGE20X) represents the exact age, calculated from date of birth and indicates age status as of 12/31/20.
-For the remaining December 31^{st} variables [i.e., related to marital status (MARRY20X, SPOUID20, SPOUIN20), student status (FTSTU20X), and the relationship to reference persons (REFRL20X)], the following algorithm was used: data were taken from the Round 7/5/3 counterpart if non-missing; else, if missing, data were taken from the Round 6/4/2 counterpart; else from the Round 5/3/1 counterpart (note that for this variable, the Panel 23 Round 6 value was copied into Panel 23 Round 5).
+The variables describing demographic status of the person as of December 31, 2021 were developed in two ways.
+First, the age variable (AGE21X) represents the exact age, calculated from date of birth and indicates age status as of 12/31/21.
+For the remaining December 31st variables [i.e., related to marital status (MARRY21X, SPOUID21, SPOUIN21), student status (FTSTU21X), and the relationship to reference persons (REFRL21X)], the following algorithm was used: data were taken from the Round 9/7/5/3 counterpart if non-missing; else, if missing, data were taken from the Round 8/6/4/2 counterpart; else from the Round 7/5/3/1 counterpart.
 If no valid data were available during any of these rounds of data collection, the algorithm assigned the missing value (other than -1 "Inapplicable") from the first round that the person was part of the study.
 When all three rounds were set to -1, a value of -15 "Cannot be Computed" was assigned.